bkw777/FluxEngine_Kit/README.md

 Usually not needed, but if needed, you may need one or the other or both.

 Don't short either position by default, but do stow two inactive jumpers.

+### Control Data / Magnetic Peripherals 8-inch drives
+CDC drives have several different pinouts and they are nothing like the Shugart SA800 pinout.
+There are special hat versions just for CDC/MPI drives.
+Currently there are 2 CDC hats for CDC 9406 drives.
+On page 5-4 in the [CDC 9406 manual](PCB/datasheets/77614903AM_9406_Flexible_Disk_Description_Jun82.pdf) there are 4 columns showing 4 different drive pinouts. columns 2, 3, & 4 are all the same for all the pins that matter, and column 1 is very different.

+* "FluxEngine_Hat for CDC 9406 cfg 1" is for column 1
+* "FluxEngine_Hat for CDC 9406 cfg 2" is for columns 2, 3, & 4

+THESE ARE NOT TESTED YET
+I have a BR8A8A aka 77618019 drive on the way.
+That will be a test of the "CDC 9406 cfg 2" hat.